Uzay-G/portfolio/_posts/2019-09-20-project-euler.md

 ![leonhard euler](https://upload.wikimedia.org/wikipedia/commons/d/d7/Leonhard_Euler.jpg)

 **Over 900 000 users** have finished at least one of the many levels that are added about every two weeks.
-If you like challenging yourself in computer science and mathematics, you will really love this website.
+If you like challenging yourself in computer science and mathematics, you will love this website.
 <br>
 Let's look at one of the first, beginner exercises:
 The instructions are:<br>